-Lifestyle Fitness Coaching is a form of life coaching for fitness professionals and the missing link between your client and their goals!
+Lifestyle Fitness Coaching has been described as life coaching used by health and fitness professionals, and the missing link between your client and their goals!

-- Comprehensive online program with PowerPoint slideshow training video which works with your course textbook (textbook not included) and online exam (75 questions).
+- Comprehensive online program with training video which works with your course textbook (textbook not included) and online exam (75 questions).

 - Course Notepacket Outline in PDF form (easily printable)

-- Comprehensive audio lesson of John Spencer Ellis, EdD, MBA, discussing fundamentals of fitness coaching and the specific business strategies for fitness coaching. (mp3)
+- Comprehensive audio training with Dr. John Spencer Ellis discussing fundamentals of fitness coaching and the specific business strategies for fitness coaching.

-- Dynamic interview of James Gavin, Ph.D. (author of Lifestyle Fitness Coaching) by Dr. John Spencer Ellis (mp3)
+- In-depth interview of James Gavin, Ph.D. (author of Lifestyle Fitness Coaching) and Dr. John Spencer Ellis

 - Official Textbook (purchased separately)